 So both Earth and Mars have a closest point to the sun.
 Maybe you can see that – when Earth passes between the sun and Mars (opposition) around the time Mars is closest to the sun (perihelion) – Earth and Mars come closest.

 Bottom line: Mars can never appear as large as a full moon in Earth’s sky.
 The email – or social media – claims to the contrary are a hoax.
-However, 2018 will be an excellent year for Mars.
-Watch for this hoax to rev up as Mars brightens in our sky, culminating in an extra bright Mars (but still, a starlike Mars) around late July.
+However, 2018 is an excellent year for Mars.
+Until early September, this world will appear as the second-brightest starlike object – after Venus – in Earth’s sky.